How To Remember Dreams

 Also, there are many reasons something can appear in your dream.
 Some things come out from our desires, some from our fears or daily stress.
 Some are leftovers from the previous day.

 If the strong association from daylife comes up, or meaning of a specific detail comes to you, open a bracket and note it.
 Same goes for previous day’s leftovers.
-Don’t insist on these, do that only if they come up spontaneously.
+Don’t think about these, but if they come up spontaneously note it.